mit-rss/wall_follower/README.md

 **Note:** There is only one shared display at the moment, so only one person can control the window at a time.

 Try to see if you can visualize laser scans.
-To do that, right click in the display and open a terminal session.
+To do that, open up the terminal by clicking on the left bottom button, selecting `System Tools`, and then selecting the last option, `Xterm`.
 Then, type `rviz2`.
 Add a LaserScan message by topic to subscribe to `/scan`, and change the fixed frame to `/laser`.
 You can change the size of the points in the dropdown if they are hard to see.
 #### RACECAR directory layout

 The RACECAR comes preinstalled with most of the software you will need throughout the course.
 We highly recommend you keep your own software organized on the car.
 It's possible your car will need to be reflashed or swapped throughout the course, so it would be good if you could easily restore your code.
+If you want to install packages/`sudo apt-get update`/`sudo apt-get upgrade`, remember that you have to be connected to the internt.

 ```bash
 ~/